cloneofghosts/python-pirate-weather/README.md

 This makes an API request and returns a **Forecast** object (see below).

 Parameters:
 - **key** - Your API key from https://pirateweather.net/en/latest/.
 - **latitude** - The latitude of the location for the forecast
 - **longitude** - The longitude of the location for the forecast
 - **time** - (optional) A datetime object for the forecast either in the past or future - see How Timezones Work below for the details on how timezones are handled in this library.
 - **lang** - (optional) A string of the desired language.
 See https://pirateweather.net/en/latest/API/#time-machine-request for supported languages.
-	- **units** - (optional) A string of the preferred units of measurement, "auto" is the default. "us","ca","uk","si" are also available.
+- **units** - (optional) A string of the preferred units of measurement, "us" is the default. "us","ca","uk","si" are also available.
 See the API Docs (https://pirateweather.net/en/latest/API/#units) for exactly what each unit means.
 - **lazy** - (optional) Defaults to `false`.
 If `true` the function will request the json data as it is needed.
 Results in more requests, but maybe a faster response time.
 - **callback** - (optional) Pass a function to be used as a callback.
 If used, load_forecast() will use an asynchronous HTTP call and **will not return the forecast object directly**, instead it will be passed to the callback function.
 Make sure it can accept it.

 ----------------------------------------------------

 *function* pirateweather.manual(url)
 ----------------------------------------------------
-This function allows manual creation of the URL for the Dark Sky API request.
+This function allows manual creation of the URL for the Pirate Weather API request.
 This method won't be required often but can be used to take advantage of new or beta features of the API which this wrapper does not support yet.
 Returns a **Forecast** object (see below).

 Parameters:
 - **url** - The URL which the wrapper will attempt build a forecast from.
 - **callback** - (optional) Pass a function to be used as a callback.
 If used, an asynchronous HTTP call will be used and ``pirateweather.manual`` **will not return the forecast object directly**, instead it will be passed to the callback function.
 Make sure it can accept it.

 ----------------------------------------------------